cm-jones/libdsc/README.md

 libdsc is an open-source C library featuring robust and efficient implementations of essential data structures&mdash;including vectors, stacks, queues, lists, sets, and maps&mdash;with interfaces that closely resemble those found in the C++ standard library, which provides familiarity and ease of use to C++ developers.

+## Version

+The current version of libdsc is 0.1.0.

 ## Usage

 To use libdsc in your C project, follow these steps:

 1. Obtain the library files:
-   - Either compile the library yourself (see "Building the Library" section below) or download the pre-compiled library files.
+   - Either compile the library yourself (see "Build" section below) or download the pre-compiled library files.

 2. Include the header file in your C source file:
    ```c